I think I have care and support needs, how do I get help?

 We will initially look at how we can connect you to appropriate community-based support and prevent the escalation of your care and support needs.

 We can let you know about all the different options available locally in the community and how to get what you need to live independently in your own home.
 This may include practical support such as using equipment to help you be more mobile, or help with meals or being able to get out and about more easily.
 Often information and advice is all people need to make some decisions to help keep them independent, safe and well.
-Our focus will be on helping you to retain your independence and wellbeing.
+Our focus will be on helping you to retain your independence and wellbeing for guidance our staying independent section.
 It is expected short term support or time limited help will be reduced or withdrawn over time as your independence grows.

 Longer term needs